 >> download an editable set of Handdrawn Arrows here

 Case #2: Process Flowchart

-On the image above you can see the example o the flow diagram in charcoal style.
+In the image above you can see the example o the flow diagram in charcoal style.

-Case #3: Organizational Charts that Look Different
+Case #3: Organizational Charts That Look Different

 Case #4: Presenting trip routes or places on a map

 You can easily create such an authentic timeline with simple forms in 2 minutes or use this pre-designed slide.
 The color, style, and filling can be changed.